tidymodels/tidymodels.org/learn/develop/filtro/index.html.md

 └─> ...
 ```

-Next, we demonstrate how to create a custom scoring object for ANOVA F-test named `class_score_aov`.
+We demonstrate how to create a custom scoring object for ANOVA F-test named `class_score_aov`, as an example.

+For reference, the ANOVA F-test filter computes feature score using analysis of variance (ANOVA) hypothesis tests, powered by `lm()`.
+The `lm()` function fits a linear model and returns a summary containing the F-statistic and p-value, which can be used to evaluate feature importance.

-By setting `parent = class_score`, the subclass `class_score_aov` inherits all fixed properties from the parent class.
+By setting `parent = class_score`, the subclass `class_score_aov` inherits all of the fixed properties from the parent class.
 Additional, implementation-specific properties can be added using the `properties =` argument.
 For example:

 ::: {.cell layout-align="center"}